-- C. Professional Option: A superior student who is admitted to a professional school at the end of six semesters on campus at Yeshiva College will be eligible for a bachelor's degree from the college upon satisfactory completion of the first year of the professional school program, provided that he is admitted to the Professional Option plan and has satisfied all general education and major requirements and has taken a minimum of 84 credits at the Wilf Campus. - D. Grade Requirements: A student must achieve an average of 2.0 or better in all studies as well as in his major (and minor), and a grade of C- or better in all courses counted toward a major or minor in order to graduate. - E. Major Exit Requirement: All graduates must complete a satisfactory examination or project in their majors (consult major department for details). - F. Administrative Requirements: Each student must receive the approbation of the faculty, and must have filed an Application for Degree during the semester in which he completes all requirements.
+- C. Professional Option: A superior student who is admitted to a professional school at the end of six semesters on campus at Yeshiva College will be eligible for a bachelor's degree from the college upon satisfactory completion of the first year of the professional school program, provided that he is admitted to the Professional Option plan and has satisfied all general education and major requirements and has taken a minimum of 84 credits at the Wilf Campus. - D. Grade Requirements: A student must achieve an average of 2.000 or better in all studies as well as in his major (and minor), and a grade of C- or better in all courses counted toward a major or minor in order to graduate. - E. Exit Requirement: Each department may choose to require an exit project or exam for completion of the major (consult major department for details). - F. Administrative Requirements: Each student must receive the approbation of the faculty, and must have filed an Application for Degree during the semester in which he completes all requirements.